|Project title||Sector||SCP practice|

 Government financing for climate change related initiatives:

-· National Adaptation Fund with an initial allocation USD 55.6 million to combat the adaptation needs in sectors like agriculture, water, forestry etc.
+- National Adaptation Fund with an initial allocation EUR 47 million to to adopt cleaner technology in sectors like agriculture, water, forestry etc.

 Climate change adaptation efforts